 • Polycythemia vera: Vitamin B12 deficiency masks signs of polycythemia vera; vitamin B12 administration may unmask this condition.

 • Fire victims: Fire victims may present with both cyanide and carbon monoxide poisoning.
-In this scenario, hydroxocobalamin is the agent of choice for cyanide intoxication.
+In this scenario, hydroxocobalamin is the agent of choice for cyanide intoxication since the traditional cyanide antidote that contains sodium nitrite produces methemoglobinemia and may worsen tissue hypoxia.
 Hydroxocobalamin can discolor the skin and exudates, complicating the assessment of burn severity.

 Dosage form specific concerns:

-• Cyanokit®: Use caution or consider alternatives in patients known to be allergic to, or who have experienced anaphylaxis with hydroxocobalamin or cyanocobalamin.
+• Cyanokit: Use caution or consider alternatives in patients known to be allergic to, or who have experienced anaphylaxis with hydroxocobalamin or cyanocobalamin.
 Collection of pretreatment blood cyanide concentrations does not preclude administration and should not delay administration in the emergency management of suspected or confirmed cyanide toxicity.
-Pretreatment cyanide concentrations may be useful as post infusion concentrations may be inaccurate.
+Only pretreatment cyanide concentrations may be useful since postinfusion concentrations may be inaccurate.
 Treatment of cyanide poisoning should include external decontamination and supportive therapy.
 Use caution with concurrent use of other cyanide antidotes; safety has not been established.
 Consider consultation with a poison control center at 1-800-222-1222.

 • Solution for IM injection: Treatment of severe vitamin B12 megaloblastic anemia may result in thrombocytosis and severe hypokalemia, sometimes fatal, due to intracellular potassium shift upon anemia resolution.
 Use caution in folic acid deficient megaloblastic anemia; administration of vitamin B12 alone is not a substitute for folic acid and might mask true diagnosis.
 Blunted therapeutic response to vitamin B12 may occur in certain conditions (eg, infection, uremia, concurrent iron or folic acid deficiency) or in patients on medications with bone marrow suppressant properties (eg, chloramphenicol).
 Approved for use as IM injection only.